Some Unpleasant Pregnancy Hormone Side Effects

 Mood swings?
 Morning sickness?
 Fatigue?
 Blame your hormones, specifically, human chorionic gonadotropin or HCG.
 This hormone that supports your pregnancy also unsettles your stomach.
-Like all drugs, hormones have a few unpleasant side effects, namely intestinal upsets.
+Like all drugs, pregnancy hormone side effects can be very unpleasant; the most notable being intestinal upsets.

 When levels of the hormone cholecystokinin increase in pregnant women, it increases the efficiency of digestion by making better metabolic use of food within your system.
 The unpleasant side effects contribute to: